Table of Contents

 What is the difference between homeowners insurance and renters insurance?

-Homeowners insurance covers any perils that may affect your dwelling as well as your property, while renters insurance covers your property from damage or theft.
+Homeowners insurance covers any perils that may affect your dwelling as well as your property, while renters insurance covers your property from damage or theft and damages you cause to the landlord’s property while being a tenant.

 What is the 80% rule in home insurance work?